Rafael Leão: Style of play

 Leão is regarded as a skillful and technical player, capable of playing on either flank, due to his versatility.
-Tall and lean, Leão has a burst and speed to match, making him a dynamic forward.
-Having developed as a centre-forward at youth level, he offers a dynamic presence in the forward line.
+Standing 1.88 m tall, Leão is a tall and lean player who has a burst and speed to match, making him a dynamic forward.
+Having developed as a centre-forward at youth level and during his season at Lille, he offers a dynamic presence in the forward line.
 He stretches and disrupts defences with his movements, with and without the ball.
 Leão is a prolific and proficient dribbler; he drives from deep and then overtakes players in one-on-one situations around the box with maneuvers and changes to his speed.
 He is also capable of creating chances and providing assists for teammates from the left due to his vision.
 Inside the penalty area, he uses dribbles and movement to get into good positions.
 Leão has also been played as a striker because of his composure and eye for goal.

 During his managerial spell at Milan, Stefano Pioli deployed Leão as a supporting striker or a winger on either side of the pitch, rather than an out-and-out striker.
+Operating primarily on the left-hand side of Stefano Pioli's 4–2–3–1 system, Leão gives Milan a creative spark in wide areas where he particularly is involved in one-on-one situations, with his direct style of attacking, allowing him to aggressively accelerate past the defenders, where he can create big chances and engineer good shooting opportunities for himself, as opposed to dribbling past an opponent.
+Due to his pace, he is effective at exploiting space and attracting multiple defenders from the opposition towards him.
+Club teammate Fikayo Tomori describe him as "fast, he's strong, he can dribble, he can head the ball, he's tall.
+He's got everything".

 Reception

-Leão drew comparisons to French player Kylian Mbappé, being called the 'Portuguese Mbappe'.
+Leão drew comparisons to French player Kylian Mbappé, being called the "Portuguese Mbappe".
 Tiago Fernandes, who worked with him at the Sporting youth academy, told French newspaper L'Équipe that in his opinion the player was better than Cristiano Ronaldo at the same stage.
 Jesus, who later coached him in the first team, said that he reminded him of former club striker Rui Jordão.
-Leão's coach at Milan, Stefano Pioli and Italian manager Fabio Capello, compared him to former Arsenal striker Thierry Henry.
+Stefano Pioli and Italian manager Fabio Capello compared him to former Arsenal striker Thierry Henry.
+Portugal teammate Bruno Fernandes, stated Leão reminds him of Brazilian footballer Ronaldo "with his speed, technique and explosiveness in decisive moments, being qualities that have emerged every game to drag Milan towards great results.”

+At times, Leão had been criticized for lacking consistency in his performances, unwillingness to participate in the defensive play, as well as unnecessary flamboyance while in possession of the ball; former AC Milan and Italy national team coach Arrigo Sacchi, while acknowledging the player's individual talent, called Leão a liability to the AC Milan team as a collective.